Scientific Name

 How to Grow and Care

 It may become necessary to repot your Cereus if it outgrows its container.
-If so, make sure the soil is dry and then remove the pot.
-Knock away old soil, prune away any rotted or dead roots, then replace it in a new pot and backfill it with new soil.
-Make sure not to overwater cacti planted in new pots, as this can lead to root rot.
+If so, ensure the soil is dry and then remove the pot.
+Knock away old soil, prune out rotted or dead roots, then replace it in a new pot and backfill it with new soil.
+Ensure not to overwater cacti planted in new pots, which can lead to root rot.
 It should be left dry for about a week and then watered lightly.

 See more at How to Grow and Care for Cereus.